e2jk/emilien.klein.st/posts/market-selection-goat-milk-farmers.rst

 .. description:
 .. type: text

 These are my notes on my first market selection: Goat milk farmers.
-I originally had thought about all milk producers (including cow milk), and that is what the notes below denote, but in practice I have focussed exclusively on goat milk farmers.
+I originally had thought about all milk producers (including cow milk), and that is what the notes below denote, but in practice I have focused exclusively on goat milk farmers.

 Selecting a market - Dairy Farmers?
 In The Netherlands (then Europe, then US)